bit-garden/bit-garden/README.md

 ---

-I have worked on several projects, most of which were generally to challenge myself, but never really made it to product.
-This mostly included games.
+I have worked on several projects, most of which were generally to challenge myself, but never really made it to production quality.

+Most of the projects were game ideas, but have long since fallen into non working code.

 <!--- - 📫 How to reach me ... --->